Brittany Johnston

-Brittany Johnston (born January 6, 1986) is an American female professional golfer currently playing on the Futures Tour.
+Brittany Johnston (born January 6, 1986) is an American female professional golfer who played on the Futures Tour.

 Personal

 Johnston was born in Cleveland, Ohio, on January 6, 1986, to Rod and Sandy Johnston.
 Her father is a PGA Master Golf Professional.
 She resides in Akron, Ohio.

 College

-Johnston played college golf all four years at Northwestern University.
+Johnston played college golf for four years at Northwestern University.
 She chose to go to Northwestern over Princeton, Bradley, and Penn State.
-She graduated with her bachelor's degree in Political Science.
+She graduated with her bachelor's degree in political science.

 Professional

 Johnston turned professional in 2008, and joined the Futures Tour on January 15, 2008.
 She qualified for the 2011 U.S. Women's Open, but failed to make the cut with scores of 81 and 80.